Fresh Eggs From Rebekahs

 Final Word

-The next time you head to the grocery store and stop at their egg section, we hope you now have a better understanding of what you are getting.
-Why not support farmers that are decent with their animals and produce eggs that contain more nutritional value?
+The next time you head to the grocery store and stop by the egg section, we hope you have a better understanding of what you’re getting.
+Why not support farmers who treat their animals well and produce eggs with greater nutritional value?

-Did any of this information surprise you on fresh eggs vs. store-bought ones?
-If you’ve tried both, won’t you tell us what you think and why you would choose one over the other?
+Did any of this information surprise you about fresh eggs vs. store-bought ones?
+If you’ve tried both, won’t you tell us what you think and why you’d choose one over the other?
 Stay well, stay safe.
 May God bless this world, Linda

 Copyright Images: Eggs Fresh AdobeStock_200973553 by nsc_photography, Chickens Cage-Free AdobeStock_67710633 by Teptong, Eggs on muslin Depositphotos_83339030_s-2019